5 Secrets to a More Productive Vegetable Garden

 To start an intensive garden, make a bed of any length, but limit its width to 3 to 4 feet across so you can reach the center of the bed from either side.
 Although it's not necessary to box in the bed, this is a good idea.
 When you enclose a bed with vertical boards, it's not only neater, but the soil won't collapse onto the paths.
 It also will be much easier for you to install row covers or erect supports for vertical growing.

 You'll find that some vegetables grow better with support.
 They do well on trellises, fences, and other structures.
-By growing up instead of out over the ground, your garden will produce more per square foot.
+By growing up instead of out, your garden will produce more per square foot.
 Vegetable plants grown up on a support also tend to suffer fewer disease problems.

 Grow tomatoes in wire cages or support them by tying them to 7-foot-tall wood stakes driven 2 feet into the ground.
 Cage-grown tomatoes require minimal attention, but are more prone to fungal diseases.
 Tomatoes grown on stakes benefit from being pruned to a single stem; this means constantly pinching out new branches that arise in the crotch between the main stem and a leaf.

 - Pole beans.
 Although they take longer to mature than bush-type beans, pole beans produce over a longer period.
 Train pole beans up tall wooden poles or a tepee of sturdy bamboo.

 - Cucumbers.
 Vine-type cucumbers (as opposed to the bush varieties) do well on fences and trellises.
 Vertically grown cucumber fruits also tend to be straighter and more uniform than those grown on the ground.